saattrupdan/saattrupdan.github.io/_posts/2019-09-07-naturalselection-easily-evolve-neural-networks.md

 ---
 layout: post
 mathjax: true
-title: NaturalSelection - easily evolve neural networks and more
+title: NaturalSelection - easily evolve neural networks
 ---

 In a deep learning project I am currently working on, I faced the inevitable problem of having to tune my hyperparameters.
 After trying a few dozen combinations, it felt way more like guesswork than anything, and I tried to see what other approaches there were to systematise this process.
 The two main contenders seem to be [grid search](https://en.wikipedia.org/wiki/Hyperparameter_optimization#Grid_search) and [random search](https://en.wikipedia.org/wiki/Random_search), the former searching through a grid of hyperparameters and the latter searching through random combinations of them.
 My network takes hours to train on my puny GPU-less bog standard [laptop](https://www.lenovo.com/gb/en/laptops/thinkpad/s-series/s440/), so a grid search was quickly ruled out.